ShaneMcGowan/ShaneMcGowan.github.io/blog/2024/2024-11-08_creating-a-game-engine-in-typescript-the-beginning.md

 ---
-title: Create a Game Engine in TypeScript - The Beginning
+title: Create a Game Engine in TypeScript - Part 1 - The Beginning
 published: true
 description: The first in a series of posts where I discuss creating a Game Engine from scratch with TypeScript and HTML5 Canvas.
 tags: TypeScript, Game Engine, HTML5 Canvas,